patrykpodlas/Terraform/README.md

 # Introduction
-A simple example of using Terraform with custom modules.
+A simple example of using Terraform with custom modules, using vSphere provider.

 # Requirements
 ## Azure Key Vault